Skip to content

 raise ValueError(msg)

-color_bar_style_options = ['small', 'large']
+colorbar_style_options = ['small', 'large']

-if color_bar_style not in color_bar_style_options:
+if colorbar_style not in colorbar_style_options:

-msg = f"Value '{color_bar_style}' is not valid for colorbar style.
-Please select from {color_bar_style_options}."
+msg = f"Value '{colorbar_style}' is not valid for colorbar style.
+Please select from {colorbar_style_options}."

 raise ValueError(msg)

-if isinstance(volume, da.core.Array):
+if isinstance(volume, da.Array):

 volume = volume.compute()